dguzenko/newdocs/docs/zooorder.md

 Options
 -------

-It is only posible to order Items from the same Type/App at a time and you would need to choose it in the Module params.
+It is only possible to order Items from the same Type/App at a time and you would need to choose it in the Module params.

 IMAGE HERE